awsdocs/aws-systems-manager-user-guide/doc_source/rc-cancel.md

 ------

-For information about the status of a cancelled command, see [Understanding command statuses](monitor-commands.md)\.
+For information about the status of a canceled command, see [Understanding command statuses](monitor-commands.md)\.